Cybersecurity and Applied AI career insights

 Many organizations cannot staff a 24/7 SOC.
 MDR services provide enterprise-grade detection and response at a fraction of the cost.
 Security leaders evaluate MDR as an alternative to building internal capabilities.
 Understanding the MDR market helps cybersecurity professionals advise organizations on build-vs-buy decisions for security operations.
 MDR providers also hire experienced analysts.

-Cybersecurity professionals who regularly work with Managed Detection and Response include Chief Information Security Officer, SOC Analyst, Security Engineer.
+Cybersecurity professionals who work with Managed Detection and Response include Chief Information Security Officer, SOC Analyst, Security Engineer.
 These roles apply Managed Detection and Response knowledge within the Security Products & Platforms domain.

 Definitions are original explanations written for career development purposes.
 For authoritative technical definitions, refer to NIST, ISO, or the relevant standards body.